Skip to main content

 • Ferritin is a protein that stores iron.
 A low ferritin level — detected by a blood test — can sometimes be the first sign of iron deficiency.

-• Low ferritin can lead to fatigue, dizziness, headaches, trouble breathing, mood changes, and trouble concentrating.
+• Low ferritin can lead to fatigue, dizziness, and headaches, as well as mood changes and trouble breathing and concentrating.
 These symptoms usually go away with iron treatment.

 • Your ferritin can be low if you’re not getting enough iron in your diet, not absorbing iron through your gut, or losing too much iron through some type of blood loss.